jeromesec/kali-setup-ansible/README.md

     ...
     ```

 2. Modify the `user` in the `./group_vars/all_vars` file.
-An assumption has been made that the same user will be used for Ansibile and using the Kali machine.
+An assumption has been made that the same user will be used for Ansible and using the Kali machine.

     You can also change the tools and wordlists path in the same file if you do not want them to be installed in the home directory.
 3. Git clone the repo `git clone https://github.com/jeromesec/ansible-pentestvm.git`